TheGoodlike13/sahyun_bot/README.md

 Fuzziness = parameter used to account for spelling mistakes; defaults to 'auto:5,11';
-this setting means that words length 1-4 will not allow for spelling mistakes, words length 5-10 will allow a single spelling mistakes and words length 11 or more allow for two spelling mistakes
+this setting means that words length 1-4 will not allow for spelling mistakes, words length 5-10 will allow a single spelling mistake and words length 11 or more allow for two spelling mistakes

 ShingleCeiling = amount of shingle mergers to use for searching; defaults to 3; any number